CircleCI-Public/sagemaker-deploy-examples/post.md

     filters: *main-branch-only
 ```

-This step goes and creates a model from your latest Model Package in the registry.
-This will be what we then delpoy to the inference endpoints.
+This step creates a model from your latest Model Package in the registry.
+This will be what we then deploy to the inference endpoints.

-Some things to notice: Aside from the `name` and the `filters` all the other parameters are passed in from our pipeline parameters.
+Some things to notice: Aside from `name` and `filters`, all other parameters are passed in from our pipeline parameters.

 ![Alt text](images/dag-pt1.png)

 `name` controls the name of this job on the DAG.
 `filters` allows you to control what branch the job runs on.

-In general, `create-model` just needs to be called the one time at the beginning of your workflow.
+In general, `create-model` just needs to be called one time at the beginning of your workflow.

 Next, we have to create the endpoint configuration.
 Lucky us!
 We have a command for that too!